-Stephanie Y. Fong Gomez, MD, MS, PL-2 and Noor Chadha, MS2
+Stephanie Y. Fong Gomez, MD, MS and Noor Chadha, MS2

 Pediatric medical homes have a powerful, underutilized opportunity to promote civic engagement among adolescents and families, resulting in healthier patients and communities.
 Emerging evidence shows that voting early in life is associated with healthier behaviors, positive mental health outcomes, and economic benefits over the life course.
 However, young people, low-income people, and people of color face structural, psychological, and logistical barriers to voting.
 Underrepresented among voting members of the electorate, they are less likely to access health benefits associated with voting and vulnerable to policies that worsen health inequities.